Aug 31, 2019

-**As of Nov.
-15, 2017, The Fund name changed from the Aberdeen Equity Long-Short Fund.
+* As of June 13, 2019, the Fund changed its name from the Aberdeen China Opportunities Fund.

-***As of August 15, 2016, The Fund name changed from Aberdeen Global Fixed Income Fund.
+** As of February 28, 2019, the Fund changed its name from the Aberdeen Tax Free Income Fund.

 † In addition to normal market movements and fund performance, the change in daily net asset value from February 17 to February 21, 2017 reflects an accounting adjustment related to a change in the fund’s valuation procedure, which was made to align the procedures across Aberdeen’s fund range.
 The daily net asset value between February 17, 2017 and February 21, 2017 for (i) Class A shares of Total Return Bond Fund and Global High Income Fund and Institutional Class shares of Global High Income Fund reduced by 2 cents per share, and (ii) Institutional Class shares of Total Return Bond Fund reduced by 1 cent per share.
 The difference in the net asset value change for Class A and Institutional Class Shares of Total Return Bond Fund is due to rounding.